 The camera position

 The map view is modeled as a camera looking down on a flat plane.
-The position of the camera (and hence the rendering of the map) is specified by the following properties: target (latitude/longitude location), zoom, bearing and tilt.
+The position of the camera (and hence the rendering of the map) is specified by the following properties: target (latitude/longitude location), bearing, tilt, and zoom.

 The camera target is the location of the center of the map, specified as latitude and longitude co-ordinates.